PadraicWalsh/PadraicWalsh.github.io/README.md

 # PadraicWalsh.github.io

-I'm Padraic, a recent graduate in the exciting field of Data Science.
+I'm Padraic, a recent graduate in Data Science.
 This GitHub repository serves as a platform for me to showcase my projects, skills, and journey in the world of data.
 I'm passionate about leveraging data to gain insights, solve problems, and make informed decisions.

 # About Me
 🎓 Recent graduate with a foundation degree in ATU Letterkenny IT.